 As babies grow and develop they become very active and learn to roll around in the cot.

-At this time, continue to put them on the back at the start of sleep time, but let them find their own natural sleeping position.
-By this stage it is not necessary to wake during the night to turn baby over to the back position.
+Once baby can roll confidently from front to back, and from back to front, continue to settle them on their back, but allow them to find their own natural sleeping position.
+Once baby is able to roll in both directions, it is not necessary to wake during the night to turn baby over to the back position.